-Features which can help make tea breaks a pleasure, not a chore.
+Some kettles have extra features which can help make tea breaks a pleasure, not a chore.
 They'll either save you time when using or cleaning your kettle, or make it more comfortable to lift and pour.

-Cordless versus Corded
+Cordless versus corded

 Most kettles are now 'cordless'.
 The power cord attaches to a separate power base so you're not restricted by the length of the cord when filling and pouring.
 Cord lengths for most kettles on test range from 65cm to 80cm, but they can be up to 1m – useful if your power socket is in an inconvenient location.